 I quicken the pace, but when I step off the stairs, I find myself disappointed.

 The ceiling here is a bit higher than on the floor above, and it’s a wide open space instead of a tight corridor.
 But I’m certainly still inside the cave.
-However, I can only describe the scenery in front of my eyes as a ‘plain’.
+However, I can only describe the scenery in front of my eyes as a ‘plain.’
 The last step of the stairway I just went down is still the same bare rock as before, but the landing abruptly turns into loose earth, with luxuriant grass growing in it.
 The grass tickles my bare feet.
-The earth is warm and soft.
+The ground is warm and soft.
 It’s quite pleasant after walking for so long over cold, solid rock.
 A bit further away, trees and bushes grow sparsely, here and there.
-It looks like a normal plain has been grafted from the outside world into the cave.
+It looks like a regular plain has been grafted from the outside world into the cave.
 I wouldn’t be so shocked if I’d stumbled into a forest of giant mushrooms.

 Can plants like this even grow without sunlight?

 Well, I suppose none of these questions truly matter.
 I just need to find the exit.